tanmay-lyzr/okta-sso-saml-documentation/README.md

 3. **Configure General Settings:**
    - **App Name:** Enter a descriptive name (e.g., “My Backend SAML App”).
    - **Single Sign-On URL (The location where the SAML assertion is sent with a HTTP POST.
 This is often referred to as the SAML Assertion Consumer Service (ACS) URL for your application.):**
      Provide the URL where Okta will send authentication requests.
 This is typically provided by Okta or can be set to your custom SSO endpoint.
-Set it as the ACS URL.
    - **Audience URI (SP Entity ID):**
      Enter the Service Provider Entity ID such as 'application-test'.